Photo by Michael P. King

-- Understanding nutrient partitioning and social competition to improve genomic selection for feed efficiency in dairy cattle (with incoming PhD student and Drs.
+- Understanding nutrient partitioning and social competition to improve genomic selection for feed efficiency in dairy cattle (PhD dissertation of Faith Baier, with Drs.
 Kent Weigel and Heather White)

 - Development of a novel biosensor to combat heat stress in dairy cattle using multi-modal real-time sensing and machine learning (undergraduate Sky Sheng and graduate student Kim Reuscher, in collaboration with graduate student Hanwook Chung and Drs.
 Younghyun Kim, Chris Choi, and Sabrina Brounts)